jefferyabbott/Uncommitted/README.md

 2. Each repository with uncommitted changes showing:
    - Repository path
    - Current branch and remote tracking branch
+   - Remote status: GitHub (pushed), GitHub (not pushed), Remote configured (pushed/not pushed), or No remote configured
    - Ahead/behind commit counts
    - Summary of changes (staged, modified, untracked counts)
    - List of changed files with their status